RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Introduction

 Current methods for embedding hierarchical data can be broadly categorized into two paradigms: \textit{region-based} and \textit{hyperbolic} approaches.
 The region-based approach usually represents entities as geometric regions in the Euclidean space, capturing hierarchical relationships through intuitive region-inclusion.
 However, these methods often experience degraded performance in low-dimensional settings due to the crowding effect inherent in Euclidean spaces.

-In contrast, the hyperbolic approach takes advantage of the unique geometric properties of hyperbolic spaces---specifically their exponential growth in distance and volume---enabling more effective embeddings of tree-structured data in low dimensions.
-However, as shown in Table \ref{tab:region_hyperbolic}, existing hyperbolic methods often rely on specialized constructed objects as embedding candidates \cite{EntCone,ShadowCone}, limiting their generalizability to data that encodes richer semantics beyond hierarchy.
+In contrast, the hyperbolic approach takes advantage of the unique geometric properties of hyperbolic spaces (\textit{e.g.,} their exponential growth in distance and volume) enabling more effective embeddings of tree-structured data in low dimensions.
+However, as shown in Table \ref{tab:region_hyperbolic}, existing hyperbolic methods often rely on specialized constructed objects as embedding candidates \cite{EntCone,ShadowCone}, limiting their generalizability to data that encode richer semantics beyond hierarchy.
+For example, EntailmentCones~\cite{EntCone} and ShadowCones~\cite{ShadowCone} are not closed under intersection and thus cannot handle conjunction.

 In this paper, we propose a flexible framework named RegD for modeling hierarchical data by embedding arbitrary regions in Euclidean spaces.
-Our framework relies on two novel dissimilarity metrics, \textit{depth dissimilarity} $\ddepth$ and \textit{boundary dissimilarity} $\dboundary$, which combine the strengths of both region-based approaches in Euclidean spaces and hyperbolic methods. \textbf{The depth dissimilarity} (cf. Section~\ref{sec:dep_dist}) enables our model to achieve embedding expressiveness comparable to that of hyperbolic spaces by incorporating the ``size'' of the regions under consideration (cf. Theorem~\ref{theo:dep_dist} and Propositions~\ref{prop:dep_eq} and~\ref{prop:depth_hyper}). \textbf{The boundary dissimilarity} (cf. Section~\ref{sec:dboundary}) improves the representation of set-inclusion relationships among regions in Euclidean spaces.
+Our framework relies on two novel dissimilarity metrics, \textit{depth dissimilarity} $\ddepth$ and \textit{boundary dissimilarity} $\dboundary$, which combine the strengths of both region-based approaches in Euclidean spaces and hyperbolic methods. \textbf{The depth dissimilarity} (cf. Section~\ref{sec:dep_dist}) enables our model to achieve embedding expressiveness comparable to that of hyperbolic spaces by incorporating the ``size'' of the regions under consideration (cf. Theorem~\ref{theo:dep_dist} and Propositions~\ref{prop:dep_eq} and~the general version in Section \ref{app:general_reg}). \textbf{The boundary dissimilarity} (cf. Section~\ref{sec:dboundary}) improves the representation of set-inclusion relationships among regions in Euclidean spaces.
 This allows for better identification of shallower and deeper descendants, thereby capturing hierarchical structures more effectively than traditional region-based approaches (cf. Proposition \ref{prop:hyper}).
 Note that these dissimilarities may be negative or fail to satisfy the triangle inequality, and thus are generally not strict metric distances.